Enter your email and password to sign in

 Generally you cannot claim an extension of time for delays you cause or a delay that was reasonably foreseeable at the time the contract was signed.

-HIA contracts require a homeowner, if they wish to dispute an extension of time claim, to provide written notice to the contractor within 5 working days of receiving the contractor’s extension of time notice.
+Under a HIA contract, a homeowner may dispute an extension of time claim by providing written notice to the builder within 5 working days of receiving the extension of time notice.
 The homeowner’s written notice must:

 HIA contracts require the homeowner to not unreasonably refuse to approve an extension of time.